-House passes bill to renew NSA internet spying tool
+House passes NSA spying bill after Trump tweets cause confusion

 The bill as passed by the House would extend the NSA’s spying program for six years with minimal changes.
 Some privacy groups said it would actually expand the NSA’s surveillance powers.

 Most lawmakers expect it to become law, although it still would require Senate approval and Trump’s signature.
+Republican Senator Rand Paul and Democratic Senator Ron Wyden immediately vowed to filibuster the measure but it was unclear whether they could convince enough colleagues to force changes.

+The White House, U.S. intelligence agencies and Republican leaders in Congress have said they consider the surveillance program indispensable and in need of little or no revision.

 Before the vote a tweet from Trump had contradicted the official White House position and renewed unsubstantiated allegations that the previous administration of Barack Obama improperly surveilled his campaign during the 2016 election.